Author Topic: Sims 3 - How To: Saving folders/files to use on a different computer (Read 21934 times)

 This way you won't loose any of your saved Sims, lots, mods, custom content, video/game options and other files and folders that are within the Sims 3 folder.

-If you need/want to break it down even further than that.
+If you want/need to break it down even further than that.
 You just save the following folders and files:

-*** The folders/files below will help with what to copy over to your new Sims 3 folder, after you've done a factory reset and want to play with your previous game saves and such.
+*** The folders/files below will help with what to copy over to your new Sims 3 folder and want to play with your previous game saves and such.

 Folders: -